byteben/Toast/README.md

 **Community**

   Seriously check our Martin Bentsson's work on Toasts.
 It is very comprehensive.  https://www.imab.dk/windows-10-toast-notification-script/
-  I challenged myself to learn how Windows Toasts work so this was a labour of love for me.
-I have enjoyed the ride so far
+  I don't believe in reinventing the wheel, part of me was saying "Use Martin's Script", but I challenged myself to learn how Windows Toasts work from the ground up - so this   project was a labour of love for me.
+I have enjoyed the ride so far.

+  If you have any comments, feedback or would like to contribute - please don't be shy!